 5. When you want to join two words to make one.

-Within the world of grammar, there is a bit of a debate between the comma (,) and the dash (-).
+Within the world of grammar, there is a bit of a debate between the comma (,) and the hyphen (-).

 I don’t think there needs to be this battle, because each punctuation serves a different purpose.